Applied AI Conference · Berlin, 05/28/202601 / 17

 Recap

-The LLM loop is a generalist architecture.
-What defines a document processing agent are the interfaces through which it interacts with the external environment.
+The brain+loop is a generalist scaffolding.
+What makes LobsterX a document agent are the three interfaces it exposes to the world.

-Chat Interface In our case, a Telegram bot for async communication and document uploads
+Chat Interface Telegram bot — async upload and notification

 Intro